genomicsclass/book/pages/exploratory_data_analysis_1.md

 ## [1] 0.05797647
 ```

-A very useful characteristic of this approximation is that one only needs to know $\mu$ and $\sigma$ to describe the entire distribution.
+A very useful characteristic of this approximation is that one only needs to know $$\mu$$ and $$\sigma$$ to describe the entire distribution.
 All we really have to tell our alien friend is that heights follow a normal distribution with average height 68'' and a standard deviation of 3''.
 From this we can compute the proportion of individuals in any interval.
 It is a very compact summary.

 # QQ-plot